SaikrishnaReddy1919/hardhat_fund_me_frontend/README.md

     - You might need to install it with npm

 Confused?
 You can run `git checkout nodejs-edition` if you'd like to see this with nodejs.

-## Typescript

-For this demo project, we do not have a typescript edition.
-Please see the NextJS projects for a professional typescript front end.

 ### Optional Gitpod